Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Introduction

-On the other hand, the interference effect of matter wave, or the particle-wave duality of matter, is another well known peculiarity of quantum mechanics.
+The interference effect of matter wave, or the particle-wave duality of matter, is another well-known peculiarity of quantum mechanics.
 When a beam of particles is emitted toward a wall that has double slits on it, we observe an interference pattern on a screen behind the wall.
-If we put some device to detect which slit each particle has passed, then the interference pattern disappears.
+Quantum mechanics tells that, if we put some device to detect which slit each particle has passed, the interference pattern disappears.
 It is impossible to distinguish the path of each particle without smearing the interference pattern.
-In some textbooks~\cite{Messiah, Feynman} the fact that distinguishing the particle path and viewing the interference pattern are incompatible is explained as a consequence of the uncertainty relation in this way; if we knew both the position and the momentum of the double-slit wall simultaneously, we could detect which slit each particle has passed without destroying the interference pattern.
-However, we know that the simultaneous measurements of the position and the momentum is impossible.
+This kind of incompatibility of exhibitions of the particle property and the wave property is called {\it complementarity} by Bohr.

+Einstein proposed, in his debate with Bohr, a thought experiment in which the wall with the double slits is allowed to move to detect a collision of the particle.
+He argued that one could detect on which slit each particle recoils without destroying the interference pattern.
+Bohr~\cite{Bohr} answered that, because of the uncertainty relation, one cannot determine simultaneously the position and the momentum of the wall and hence distinguishing the particle path and viewing the interference pattern are incompatible.
+Similar explanations can be found in some textbooks~\cite{Messiah, Feynman}, too.
+Recently, Miron et al.~\cite{Miron2015} made experimental realization of a movable double-slit system.

 Although the double-slit experiment is regarded as a pedagogical subject from the viewpoint of modern physics, it remains unclear what kind of uncertainty relation is involved there.
-Thus we propose a question; {\it Which type of the uncertainty relation, the Kennard inequality or the Ozawa inequality, prevents the simultaneous measurements of the interference and the path?} This is the question we study in this paper.
+Thus we propose a question; {\it Which type of the uncertainty relation, the Kennard inequality (\ref{Kennard}) or the Ozawa inequality (\ref{Ozawa}), prevents the simultaneous measurements of the interference and the path?} This is the question we study in this paper.

-In this paper we formulate the double-slit experiment in genuine quantum theoretical terms and analyze incompatibility between distinguishing the particle path and viewing the interference pattern.
-Our conclusion is that the incompatibility is attributed to the Kennard-type uncertainty relation, which is the property intrinsic to the quantum state of the double-slit wall.
-We will propose an experiment to test this distinguishability-visibility relation.
+In this paper we formulate a model of the double-slit experiment in genuine quantum theoretical terms and analyze the complementarity between distinguishing the particle path and viewing the interference pattern.
+Our conclusion is that the complementarity involves the Kennard-type uncertainty relation, which is the property intrinsic to the quantum state of the double-slit wall.
+We propose an experiment to test this distinguishability-visibility relation.